 His Seth Rogen impression makes you laugh, and your stomach flips when he texts.
-But, some things have made you raise an eyebrow: He gets super withdrawn when you ask about his ex or the way he's evasive about things in his life.
+But, some things have made you raise an eyebrow like the way he gets super withdrawn when you ask about his ex or the way he's evasive about things in his life.
 While you can brush off these behaviors from time to time, the frequency with which they’re happening is making you wonder, “Are these relationship red flags?”
 Spoiler alert: yes.
-Read on for our full list of red flags that should make you at least consider if it's time to run for the hills.
+Read on for our full list of some red flags that should make you at least consider if it's time to run for the hills.

 Canceling a date at the last minute isn’t great, but we can let it slide for a work emergency.
 But more than one catastrophe at the office?
 That’s a bit suspect.
 “Some people hide behind work issues when there is ambivalence about a new relationship,” says relationship therapist Irina Firstein.
 Sound familiar?
 Ask point-blank if the issue at work is legit or if they’re trying to avoid you.
 Not liking their response?
-Time to reconsider this relationship.
+Might be time to reconsider things.

 It’s natural for relationships to hit a lull.
 But the only way to get to a better place is to have those uncomfortable conversations.
-Whether it’s a good ole temperature check or something more touchy like opening the relationship, you can’t expect to forge a bond with someone who deflects serious conversations—e.g., the “What are we?” talk.
-People who refuse to communicate about the state of their relationships typically don’t want to have real relationships.
+Whether it’s a good ole temperature check or something more touchy like opening the relationship, you can’t expect to forge a bond with someone who deflects serious conversations.
+People who refuse to communicate about the state of their relationships typically don’t want to have or stay in real relationships.

 Anyone who pressures you into anything—whether it’s small, like cutting your hair or wearing shorter skirts, or big, like spending less time with your friends and family—is controlling you.
 Your partner should be dating you because they like you, not a version of you they’re trying to create.

 You got into a fight with your best friend and it’s been really bugging you.
-But when you brought it up to your partner, they rolled their eyes and muttered a quick “That sucks” before returning to their video game.
+But when you brought it up to your partner, they rolled their eyes and muttered a quick “that sucks” before they returned to scrolling on the ‘Gram.
 Isn’t this the person you’re supposed to be able to lean on?
 Hmm.
 Occasional indifference can be excused because perhaps they didn't understand the gravity of the situation, but constant and purposeful phubbing?
 Unacceptable.

 A partner who makes you feel unintelligent, unattractive or small, and who takes more shots at your self-esteem than they do at trying to make you smile, is not one you want to see more of.
 “A partner who speaks to you like this is projecting their own insecurities and should seek therapy,” Firstein says.

 Everyone fights, and everyone has a moment when they get too upset and feel awful about it later.
-But if your partner has a tendency to go absolutely bananas every time you disagree—we’re talking yelling, name-calling, stomping around, punching walls—this probably isn’t the healthiest situation for you.
+But if your partner has a tendency to go absolutely bananas every time you disagree—we’re talking yelling, name-calling, stomping around, punching walls—this indicates your situation is super toxic.

 Hey, maybe their parents are difficult people, but partners who are nasty to Mom and Dad usually carry that attitude into their relationships too.
 If they can’t respect the people who gave them life, how are they going to be toward you?

-Someone who can’t take responsibility for things that are truly their fault—like making you wait in a restaurant for an hour without even a text—is straight-up selfish.
+Someone who can’t take responsibility for things that are truly their fault—like being an hour late for a date—is straight-up selfish.